misha99fr/Generator/README.md

-# Generator written on Python
+# Generator
 This is just fork by cackemc

-used library:Tkinter GUI framework
+used library:Tkinter GUI

-Thanks to NobootRecord user for help with the program!
+Thanks to all guys who help with the program!

 ![Program screenshot](Screenshot.png)
+Original made by Ertor